avimehenwal/mydocs/content/lifestyle/innerengineering.md

 * you and exitence, in every possibilities there are all kinds of forces
 * fear, anxiety are your own thoughts and Emotions
 * understand thouself, rise through consciousness
+* Do it well, whatever the hell you are doing
+* Unwaivering attention - certain lack of attention, energy behind attention
+* the more you know about life, better you can exist, its not a prerequisite to life in itself

 Enlightment
 : Dimensions beyond physical, inner dimension.
 Clarity came. daybreak, nightbreak